 who doesn't love gray?

+This little gal, that's who.
 Pattern is Heidi & Finn's Urban Unisex Hoodie found here.
 I used a gray velour and a birdie print knit from joann's for the lining.

 Two big red buttons from my stash.
 Velour is so cuddly, soft, and comfy.